golemfactory/awesome-golem/README.md

 - [Reddit](https://reddit.com/r/GolemProject) - Golem Network discussion on the Reddit platform.
 - [Twitter](https://twitter.com/golemproject) - The Golem Project Twitter.
 - [Blog](http://blog.golemproject.net/) - The official blog where you can find the most reliable information on announcements, summaries and updates.

+## Thorg

+- [About Thorg](https://www.thorg.io/about) - Learn what the Thorg miner does.
+- [Thorg Usage](https://www.thorg.io/usage) - Understand the depths of Thorg.
+- [Twitter](https://twitter.com/minewiththorg) - The official Twitter of Thorg.

 ## Network Statistics